-Criterion RCT.1: Were there no confounding factors?
-If random assignment is properly implemented, the only thing that differs between the intervention and comparison groups is the intervention itself.
+Criterion RCT.1: Were there confounding factors?
+If random assignment is properly implemented, the only thing that differs between the treatment and control groups is the intervention itself.
 However, RCTs can have confounding factors that make it impossible to separate the effect of the intervention from the effects of other factors.
-For example, if only one school implemented a schoolwide program for youth, it would be impossible to separate the effect of the program from the effect of the staff and the environment at that school.
+For example, if only one school was randomly assigned to implement a schoolwide program for youth, it would be impossible to separate the effect of the program from the effect of the staff and the environment at that school.

-Criterion RCT.2: Was sample attrition low?
+Criterion RCT.2: Was sample attrition high or unknown at the cluster or subcluster level?
 Sample attrition is a key factor in determining the strength of evidence for RCTs.
-CLEAR considers both the overall sample attrition rate and the difference in sample attrition rates between the intervention and comparison groups because both contribute to the potential bias of the estimated effect of an intervention.
+CLEAR considers both the overall sample attrition rate and the difference in sample attrition rates between the treatment and control groups because both contribute to the potential bias of the estimated effect of an intervention.

 There are conservative and liberal standards for acceptable levels of attrition.
 The review protocols specify the attrition standard used for each topic area.
-When the attrition seems to be more endogenous (rather than exogenous) to the intervention-for example, disadvantaged youth choosing whether to participate in a residential career training program-the conservative standards are applied.
-When the attrition seems more exogenous to the intervention-for example, employers cutting back the number of slots in a training program because of reduced funding-the liberal standards are applied.
+When the attrition seems to be more endogenous (rather than exogenous) to the intervention-for example, disadvantaged youth choosing whether to participate in a residential career training program-the conservative standard is applied.
+When the attrition seems more exogenous to the intervention-for example, employers cutting back the number of slots in a training program because of reduced funding-the liberal standard is applied.

 Attrition rates are based on the number of cases in the analysis sample with measured (as opposed to imputed) values of the outcome measures.
-For a given level of overall attrition, Table 2 presents the maximum differential attrition rate between the intervention and comparison groups that is acceptable.
+For a given level of overall attrition, Table 2 presents the maximum differential attrition rate between the treatment and control groups that is acceptable.
 The higher the rate of overall attrition, the lower the rate of differential attrition must be to be considered acceptable.